noginpavlo/julia/README.md

 # Julia 🧠📚 (Work in Progress)

-**Disclaimer:** This project is currently under active development and far from completion.
-Features may be incomplete, buggy, or entirely missing.
+**Disclaimer:** This project is currently under development but not far from completion.
+The projects is evolving though.
 Stay tuned for updates as things evolve! 🚧

 ---